-- Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
-Press Mode/enter on the projector or ENTER on the remote control.
-The Security Settings page displays. - Highlight Change Security Settings and press Mode/enter on the projector or ENTER on the remote control. - As pictured to the right, the four arrow buttons (▲, ▶, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
-According to the password you desire to set, press the arrow buttons to enter six digits for the password. - Confirm the new password by re-entering the new password. - Once the password is set, the OSD menu returns to the Security Settings page.
+- 1. Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu, Press Mode/Enter.
+The Security Settings page displays. - Highlight Change Security Settings and press Mode/Enter.
+2. - 3.
+As pictured to the right, the four arrow buttons ( $\blacktriangle$ , $\blacktriangleright$ , $\bigtriangledown$ , $\triangleleft$ ) respectively represent 4 digits (1, 2, 3, 4).
+According to the password you desire to set, press the arrow buttons to enter six digits for the password. - 4 Confirm the new password by re-entering the new password.
+Once the password is set, the OSD menu returns to the Security Settings page.

-- To activate the Power On Lock function, press ▲/▼ to highlight Power On Lock and press ◄/► to select On. - 6.
-To activate the Splash Screen Lock function, press △/▼ to highlight Splash Screen Lock and press ◄/▶ to select On. - When the Splash Screen Lock is activated, the My Screen function in the SYSTEM SETUP: Basic menu will be password-protected.

-Ŵ IMPORTANT: The digits being input will display as asterisks on-screen.
-Write your selected ب password down here in this manual in advance or right after the password is entered so that it is available to you should you ever forget it.
+- 5. To activate the Power On Lock function, press $\blacktriangle / \blacksquare$ to highlight Power On Lock and press $\triangleleft/\triangleright$ to select On. - 6.
+To activate the Splash Screen Lock function, press $\blacktriangle / \blacksquare$ to highlight Splash Screen Lock and press ◄/► to select On.
+When the Splash Screen Lock is activated, the My Screen function in the SYSTEM SETUP: Basic menu will be password-protected. - 13 The digits being input will display as asterisks on-screen.
+Write your selected password down here in this reference guide in advance or right after the password is entered so that it is available to you should you ever forget it.